-To consider and if thought fit, to pass the following resolutions, which in the case of resolution 5 is to be proposed as an ordinary resolution and, as in the case of resolution 6 is to be proposed as a special resolution:
+To consider and if thought fit, to pass the following resolutions, which in the case of resolution 6 is to be proposed as an ordinary resolution and in the case of resolution 7 is to be proposed as a special resolution:

-- 5. THAT the directors be generally and unconditionally authorised for the purpose of Section 551 of the Companies Act 2006 (the "Act") to exercise all powers of the Company to allot shares in the Company and to grant rights to subscribe for or convert any security into shares in the Company up to an aggregate nominal amount of £20,000,000 provided that this authority shall expire fifteen months from the date of passing this resolution, or if earlier, at the conclusion of the next annual general meeting of the Company held in the year 2020 save that the Company may before such expiry make an offer or agreement which would or might require shares in the Company to be allotted, or rights to subscribe for or to convert any security into shares in the Company to be granted, after such expiry and the directors may allot shares in the Company or grant rights to subscribe for, or convert any security into, shares in the Company in pursuance of such offer or agreement as if this authority had not expired and so that this authority is in substitution for and shall replace all existing authorities given to the directors pursuant to Section 80 of the Companies Act 1985 or Section 551 of the Act which, to the extent not exercised prior to the passing of this resolution, are hereby revoked. - 6.
-THAT, subject to the passing of resolution 6 and in place of all existing powers, the directors be empowered pursuant to Sections 570 and 573 of the Act to allot equity securities (within the meaning of Section 560 of the Act) for cash pursuant to the authority conferred by resolution 6 as if Section 561(1) of the Act did not apply to such allotment provided that this power shall be limited to allotments of equity securities up to an aggregate nominal amount of £20,000,000, and shall expire fifteen months from the date of passing this resolution, or, if earlier, at the conclusion of the next annual general meeting of the Company held in the year 2020 save that the Company may before such expiry make an offer or agreement which would or might require equity securities to be allotted after such expiry and the directors may allot equity securities in pursuance of such offer or agreement as if this power had not expired and so that this power is in substitution for and shall replace all existing powers given to the directors pursuant to Section 95 of the Companies Act 1985 or Sections 570 or 573 of the Act which to the extent not exercised prior to the passing of this resolution, are hereby revoked.
+- 6. THAT the directors be generally and unconditionally authorised for the purpose of Section 551 of the Companies Act 2006 (the "Act") to exercise all powers of the Company to allot shares in the Company and to grant rights to subscribe for or convert any security into shares in the Company up to an aggregate nominal amount of £35,000,000 provided that this authority shall expire fifteen months from the date of passing this resolution, or if earlier, at the conclusion of the next annual general meeting of the Company held in the year 2022 save that the Company may before such expiry make an offer or agreement which would or might require shares in the Company to be allotted, or rights to subscribe for or to convert any security into shares in the Company or grant rights to subscribe for, or convert any security into, shares in the Company in pursuance of such offer or agreement as if this authority had not expired and so that this authority is in substitution for and shall replace all existing authorities given to the directors pursuant to Section 551 of the Act which, to the extent not exercised prior to the passing of this resolution, are hereby revoked. - 7.
+THAT, subject to the passing of resolution 6 and in place of all existing powers, the directors be empowered pursuant to Sections 570 and 573 of the Act to allot equity securities (within the meaning of Section 560 of the Act) for cash pursuant to the authority conferred by resolution 6 as if Section 561(1) of the Act did not apply to such allotment provided that this power shall be limited to allotments of equity securities up to an aggregate nominal amount of £35,000,000, and shall expire fifteen months from the date of passing this resolution, or, if earlier, at the conclusion of the next annual general meeting of the Company held in the year 2022 save that the Company may before such expiry make an offer or agreement which would or might require equity securities to be allotted after such expiry and the directors may allot equity securities in pursuance of such offer or agreement as if this power had not expired and so that this power is in substitution for and shall replace all existing powers given to the directors pursuant to Sections 570 or 573 of the Act which to the extent not exercised prior to the passing of this resolution, are hereby revoked.

-22 March, 2019
+31 March, 2021